 Two-factor authentication, also known as “multi-factor authentication”, is considered to be even more reliable than two-step authentication.
 It is just as it sounds: two different pieces of data are necessary for successful authentication.
 As an example, imagine an employee proceeding through a fingerprint scan and then entering his unique password that matches his specific login name.
 Each of these pieces of information is completely unique.
 As a result, a cyber-criminal must figure out the employee’s username, his password and then somehow obtain an additional form of authentication in the form of a fingerprint, retina scan etc. to gain access.
 The odds of a cyber-thief finding his way through the two-factor authentication maze are slim to none.

 In the End, It is Prudent to Rely on Two-Factor Authentication

 It can be said that all two-factor authentication processes are also two-step authentication in nature.
 Yet two-step authentication processes aren’t nearly as secure as the two-factor variety.
 Don’t put your network security at risk by assuming single-factor authentication will suffice.
+You may wish to invest in your network security with an organisation like SimplictIT, who take a comprehensive, layered approach to network security.
 When in doubt, err on the side of caution and implement a two-factor authentication requirement for all employees.
 Instituting such a system will help you sleep much better at night, give your clients much-needed peace of mind and ultimately, bolster your organization’s bottom line.